-The claims administrator will provide you, free of charge, with any new or additional evidence considered, relied upon, or generated by the claims administrator (or at the direction of the service provider), or any new or additional rationale as soon as possible and sufficiently in advance of the date on which the notice of final internal adverse benefit determination is provided, to give you a reasonable opportunity to respond prior to that date.
+The claims administrator will provide you, free of charge, with any new or additional evidence considered, relied upon, or generated by the claims administrator (or at the direction of the service provider), or any new or additional rationale as soon as possible and sufficiently in advance of the date on which the notice of final internal adverse benefit determination is provided, and will allow you no less than 45 days to respond to such new evidence or rationale, except with respect to appeals of urgent care claims, in which event you will be provided no less than two (2) days to respond to the new evidence or rationale.

-You may file an appeal in writing to the service provider at the address provided in Section 7, or, if your appeal is of an urgent nature, you may call the service provider at the toll-free phone number listed in Service Provider Directory.
+You may file an appeal in writing to the service provider at the address provided in Section 8, or, if your appeal is of an urgent nature, you may call the service provider at the toll-free phone number listed in Service Provider Directory.
 Your request should include the group name (that is, your employer), your name, member ID, or other identifying information shown on the front of the Explanation of Benefits form, and any other comments, documents, records, and other information you would like to have considered, whether or not submitted in connection with the initial claim.